 The Laboratory has currently several projects in the domain of advanced robotics, bio-exoskeletons, human machine interfacing, semi-automation and virtual reality in rehabilitation with the emphasis on neurorehabilitation.
 Further, the Laboratory investigates the application of Bio-mechanics and Bio-Mechanic modeling in the design of exoskeletons specifically targeting individuals with disabilities, and how robotics can improve sports activities for severely disabled individuals, e.g. facilitation of drone sports for individuals with tetraplegia.

 Further, the work includes collaboration with users, clinicians, industry and the assessment of the use of such robotic technologies in rehabilitation, e.g. studies of neuroplasticity induced by lower limb exoskeletons.

 In the laboratory several robotic devices and bio-interfaces are available such as the JACO2 robot from Kinova Roboics, the SMART HAND, Myo-electric prosthesis a powered wheel chair, Carbon glove/SEM glove, BCI recording equipment, EMG recording equipment, Cameras etc. for computer vision, Virtual Reality equipment, the iTongue and exoskeletons designed in the related EXOTIC lab.

 MAIN RESEARCH AREAS

-Development of methods to study the effect of therapy and central nervous system reorganization associated with therapeutic use of prosthetics and robotics
+- Development of methods to study effect of therapy and central nervous system reorganization associated with therapeutic used of prosthetics and robotics.

-Development of input systems to control assistive and prosthetic devices.
+- Development of input systems to control assistive and robotic devices